Your Work and the Mission Field

 One of the first things one should do is sit down with spiritually strong elders and friends from your church or community.
 Share your thoughts and the ways God is working in your life.
 Those who know you well can offer counsel as well as pray with and for you.

-Right where you’re at
+Right where You Are

-A final challenge could be to consider something you could do from where you are right now.
+A final option could be to consider something you can do from where you are right now.
 For example, if you are a mechanic, perhaps you can provide low cost auto rentals or auto repair.
 If you own rental property, set aside an apartment for missionaries on furlough.
 If you own a motel, offer a night free to missionaries traveling across the country.
 Are you trained in special education?
 Many missionaries who live in remote areas seek testing, evaluation and guidance for their children’s needs while in the States.

 The following sites offer additional important considerations as you pray over this part of your decision: